smgibson19/smgibson19.github.io/_posts/2025-05-01-My-Grad-School-Application-Experience.md

 You may be thinking, "Well that seems kind of rash, maybe a bit compulsive".
 Trust me, I know.

-It was a spontaneous decision, and I have no idea if it was the right decision.
+It was off the cuff, and I have no idea if it was the right decision.
 Regardless, I did it, and this is how it went.

 This journey began at the end of March 2025.
 Amidst job applications and self-paced online courses, I was emailing my professors, advisors, and other contacts seeking any kind of guidance.
 I was looking for a sign, something to jump out and shout at me "hey, you should do this"!
 A magical oracle to solve all my problems and tell me what's next.